ubyssey/volunteer/installation/docker.md

 ## Setup Instruction for Docker

-*Note: the following setup was done on an Ubunutu Linux, but should work on most systems*
+*Note: the following setup was done on an Ubunutu Linux, but should work on windows systems as well*

+**Note for Windows: From what we've seen, Windows Docker Toolbox seem to have a poor performance.
+We recommend Windows users to set up the environment natively as described in [Windows Setup tutorial](/installation/windows.md)**

+### Install Python

+On Mac and Linux, python & pip comes with the system.
+For windows, you need to download them manually.
+[Download Python 2.7](https://www.python.org/downloads/release/python-2715/) then [install pip](https://pip.pypa.io/en/stable/installing/) by following the links

 ### Install Docker